codio/site/source/docs/account-settings/teams.html.markdown

 ---
-title: "Teams"
+title: Teams
 class_name: docs
 full_width: true
 ---

-**Paid Account Alert : ** during the Beta phase, anyone can create teams.
+**Paid Account Alert** - during the Beta phase, anyone can create teams.
 However, once we launch in production mode, you will require a paid account to manage and use teams.

 **** SS : basic ******